BroadbandForum/obbaa/docs/overview/index.md

 interfaces at the southbound edge of the BAA Core.

-The Northbound Abstraction Interface (NAI) and SAI are combined with protocol‑specific adapters and, in the case of SAI, also device‑specific adapters to express the BAA NBIs and Soutbound Interfaces (SBI), i.e. the external interfaces that allow the interaction with the SDN Manager and Controller and the Access Nodes respectively.
+The Northbound Abstraction Interface (NAI) and SAI are combined with protocol specific adapters and, in the case of SAI, also device specific adapters to express the BAA NBIs and Soutbound Interfaces (SBI), i.e. the external interfaces that allow the interaction with the SDN Manager and Controller and the Access Nodes respectively.